noahzeidenberg/ncbi-mcp/README.md

-# NCBI MCP for Cursor
+# NCBI MCP

-A Model Control Protocol (MCP) adapter for NCBI Entrez databases that can be used with Cursor.
+NCBI Model Context Protocol (MCP) adapter for Cursor and Claude Desktop.

+This MCP server provides access to NCBI databases through the Model Context Protocol, allowing AI assistants to search and retrieve data from NCBI databases.

 ## Features